 When in social situations or thinking about social situations:

 Social Anxiety in Teens: Behavioral Symptoms

 This is not meant as a medical profession diagnosis; however, it can help you to figure out what may be happening with you.
 If you feel you may be exhibiting these symptoms, it is important to seek professional help and assessment.

 It is always helpful to look at anxiety as consisting of the separate components of : thoughts, feelings, behavior, and physical sensations.
 That is why the quiz is outlined in the manner.

 These areas work together to reinforce your social phobia and any interventions must consider targeting all of these areas.

 If you have another diagnosis that may explain your disorder, a medical condition, or substance abuse problem, then these answers may not be helpful.

 POORLY RECOGNIZED in Adults and in Teens

-This is unfortunate because it means many people who have social anxiety disorder feel like they are crazy and don’t understand why they are struggling!
-It puts teens at risk for depression, substance abuse and academic difficulties
+This means many people who have social anxiety disorder feel like they are crazy and don’t understand why they are struggling!
+It puts teens at risk for depression, substance abuse and academic difficulties.

 Social Anxiety in Teenagers: A SERIOUS ILLNESS